johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 these models.
 It isn't always as simple as asserting that the output of a function is equal to an expected value as there can be many ways for an LLM to potentially phrase a correct answer.
 In today's post, I will be walking through a handful of strategies for unit testing LLMs _with_ LLMs.
-We will start simple, and then build our way up to an `MultiPhaseEvaluator`, which can guides a test agent through creating a test plan, executing on that plan (agent -> agent evaluation), and then evaluating the results.
+We will start simple, and then build our way up to a `MultiPhaseEvaluator`, which can guides a test agent through creating a test plan, executing on that plan (agent to agent interaction), and then evaluating the results.

 ## Setup

-For this project, I will be recreating the Hotel Booking Agent example that I created with Spring AI in a previous article.
+For this project, I will be recreating the Hotel Booking Agent example that I built with Spring AI in a previous article.
 You can read the original blog post [here](/blog/2024/03/24/Spring-AI.html).
 The project contains a simple hotel booking agent with access to tools to check availability, book rooms, and look up reservations.